sarvodaya-network/sarvodaya.eu/library/flosha/nonviolent-economy.md

 * I. *Nonviolent economy means non-profit economy, in which all work is social work.*
 * II. *Nonviolent economy is an economy based on needs, not on demands, in which everyone lessens the burden on others to the best of ones ability by means of organised responsibility.*
-* III. *Nonviolent economy means a non-possessive economy, that is liberated from money.*
+* III. *Nonviolent economy means a non-possessive economy in which there is security for each by means of trusteeship and that is liberated from money.*

 ---